gdiggs/cataloguais/README.md

 The fields for a row are specified in `settings.yml`.
 You can specify field names in human terms safely (for instance, a field name of "Album Title" will translate to the attribute name of "album_title".
 You can also refer to fields by their number (so `item.field0` will be equivalent to `item.title`).
 If you want to re-order fields in the table, you can just change the order in the settings file.

 ### Testing
-You can run the tests by running `ruby ./cataloguais_test.rb`.
+You can run the tests by running `turn ./cataloguais_test.rb`.
 Make sure Postgres is running.

 ### Submitting Patches
 If you have a feature, or want to fix a bug, I invite you to do so!
 Please make sure all code in Pull Requests is documented and tested or it may not be accepted immediately.